scorecard-ai/scorecard-tracing-demo/node/README.md

 ES Modules specify that imported modules are immutable.
 This means that every single file which imports `openai` must trigger autoinstrumentation.

+If you wish to use ESM, you must manually perform some tasks within your application and cannot rely on them being completed by the helper script:
+`npm install --save @arizeai/openinference-instrumentation-openai`

 ```js
 import { setup } from 'scorecard-ai/telemetry.js';
 import { OpenAI } from 'openai';